vishvAsa/vishvAsa.github.io/content/interests/dharma-via-vishvas.md

   - The [first prapAThaka of first kANDa of kRShNa yajurveda](https://vvasuki.github.io/vedAH/taittirIyam/saMhitA/1/1/)

 ### Execution
 - I do much of the work myself.
-I also take paid support from other people via the [dyuganga](http://sanskrit.github.io/groups/dyuganga/) org.
+I also take (well-)paid support from other learned people via the [dyuganga](http://sanskrit.github.io/groups/dyuganga/) org.

 ## Donation avenues
 - Sponsor some projects?
 [Contact](../../intro/contact/) Vishvas.